 Dialysis Meals by MagicKitchen.com

 Our Complete Meals Dialysis Friendly Special Diet Meals are designed to be healthy and delicious for a dialysis diet.
 We limit the amount of sodium, potassium, and phosphorus, and offer an option of low or high protein.
 Typically a dialysis patient requires higher protein meals.
 Each meal has a main course and either one or two side dishes.
+Try our dialysis meal delivery today!
+We limit the amount of sodium, potassium, and phosphorus, and offer an option of low or high protein.
+Typically a dialysis patient requires higher protein meals.
+Each meal has a main course and either one or two side dishes.

 - Easy to Re-heat in the Microwave or Oven